Research Resilience Initiatives

 Overview

-Since 2025, the evolving federal funding landscape has created challenges for the University of Maryland community.
-This has included a number of terminated or paused contracts and grants, as well as near and long-term uncertainty about future funding prospects for faculty, students and staff across the campus.
-The President and Senior Vice President and Provost are pleased to provide new funding programs to preserve key strategic, institutional capabilities, at-risk faculty and junior scholars, while positioning UMD for sustainable future growth.
+Since 2025, the changing federal funding landscape has created challenges for the University of Maryland community.
+To date, this has included a number of terminated or paused contracts and grants, as well as near and long-term uncertainty about future funding opportunities for faculty, students and staff across the campus.
+The President and Sr. Vice President and Provost are pleased to continue to provide funding programs that preserve key strategic, institutional capabilities, and support at-risk faculty and junior scholars, while positioning UMD for sustainable future growth.

 Preserve, Pivot & Grow Program